 Lucy Tremblay returns as the team's top scorer.
 She averaged 14.6 points per game last year.
 The senior is 102 points shy of joining the 1000-point club at MCLA.
 She was named the MASCAC Rookie of the Year for the 2009-10 season.

 Kaitlyn Chenevert and Sara Hamilton will be asked to take on bigger roles this season, also.
-Chenevert constantly took on the toughest defensive assignments for the Trailblazers last year, while Hamilton joined the team
+Chenevert constantly took on the toughest defensive assignments for the Trailblazers last year, while Hamilton joined the team in January and quickly contributed in all aspects.

 "I think right now, we have a good core leadership group on this team with Lucy Tremblay, Kaitlyn Chenevert, and Jojo Miner," McGovern said.
 "We just have a great group of women right now, and they're all working really hard on the court."